top of page

 Ever go camping in a tent?
 How did you get the tent pegs out of the ground when it was time to go home?
 You tap on them from the side with the hammer you used to install them.
 They will then come out easily.

 The choice to add something that arrests this momentum, protecting the rest of the anchor system, is a really good idea.
 Its an investment in your dock.
 We all know what happens when a dock breaks loose and it will be expensive.
+A set of springs is way less than any repair.

 Dock anchor winch damaged by storm